JasonPauldj/webservice/README.md

 # webservice
-This repository contains the code of all assignments for the course
+This repository contains the code of all assignments for the course.